Un•AI•ify - Detect AI Writing & Rhetoric

 This pattern looks for words like it's not, doesn't, and not only as well as related phrasing.
 These words and phrases set up a ubiquitous rhetorical pattern with AI-generated writing we call "It's not X. It's Y."

 The It's not X. It's Y pattern begins with a statement of negation followed by a statement of affirmation.
 Why is this rhetorical approach so popular?
 What makes it effective?
 How many times can this be used before the rhetorical approach loses its power?
 And what is the writer trying to state?
 It's not X. It's Y is easy enough to recognize once you understand it, but for a tool to identify the Pattern is complicated.
 Un•AI•ify works by spotting common negations and then highlighting surrounding content.
 There are false positives, a limitation of the tool; however, prepare to be surprised how this rhetorical pattern shows up.
+Finally, bonus catches in place for "more than" and "go beyond."

 Lady doth protest